GoldenDog190/reading-notes-201/class-02.md

 ## CSS Chapter 10 "Introducing CSS":

 **CSS**
- > *Cascading Style Sheet (CSS)*
- - CSS allows you to create rules that specify how content of element should appear
- - With CSS imagine that there is an invisible box around every HTML element.
- - CSS allows you to create rules that controlthe way each box is presented.
+ > *Cascading Style Sheet (CSS):* CSS allows you to create rules that specify how content of element should appear.
+Also, with CSS imagine that there is an invisible box around every HTML element, and that CSS allows you to create rules that control the way each box is presented.

+ **CSS associates style rules with HTML elements:**
+ - CSS works by associating rules with HTML elements, and these rule govern how the content of specified elements should be displayed.
+A CSS rule contains a selector and declaration.
+   * Selector: indicates which element the rule applies to
+   * Declaration: indicates how the elements refered to in the selector should be styled

- - CSS properties affect how elements are displayed.
+ **CSS properties affect how elements are displayed:**
+ - CSS declarations sit inside curly brackets and made up of two parts: a property and a value.
+   * Properties: indicate the aspects of the element you want to change
+   * Value: specifies the setting you want to use for the chosen properties

+ **Using External CSS**
+ - The link element is used in HTML document to tell the browser where to find CSS file used to style the page.

+ **Using Internal CSS**
+ - You can also use the style element, which sits within the head of the page, to tell the browser that the CSS is placed within the HTML structure.

+ **CSS Selectors**
+ - Universal Selector
+ - Type Selector
+ - Class Selector
+ - ID Selector
+ - Child Selector
+ - Descendent Selector
+ - Adjacent Sibling Selector
+ - General Sibling Selector

+**How CSS Rules Cascades**
+- If 2 selectors are identical, the latter of the 2 will take precedence
+- If one selector is more specific that the others, the more specific rule will take precedence.
+- You can add !important after any property value to indicate that it is more important than the others.

+**Inheritance**
+- Properties can inherit values from their parent element, and they are called child properties.

+**Why Use External Style Sheets?**
+- Makes the HTML code easier to read.
+- Easier to make changes to the CSS.
+- Good practice to have the contents of the site seperate from the rules that determine how it will appear.

+**Different Versions of CSS & Browser Quirks**
+- Different versions of CSS include: CSS1 from 1996, CSS2 from 1998, and CSS3, which is ongoing.
+- Browser quirks, also known as CSS bug shows up when a CSS property doesn't display as expected.

 ## JavaScript Chapter 2 "Basic JavaScript Instructions":